codegrue/auto-translate-json/README.md

 # Auto Translate JSON

-Adds a menu item to JSON files to automatically translate them into other languages using Google Translate, Aws Translate or Azure Translate.
+Adds a menu item to JSON files to automatically translate them into other languages using Google Translate, Aws Translate, Azure Translate, DeepL or OpenAI.

 ## How it works